-Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column (a))

-(a) (b) (c)

-8,464,000 \$57.96 5,229,000

-8,464,000 \$57.96 5,229,000
+Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by security holders (1) 8,464,000 \$57.96 5,229,000 Equity compensation plans not approved by security holders Total 8,464,000 \$57.96 5,229,000

-to be Issued upon Exercise of Outstanding Options, Warrants and Rights (a) 8,464,000 to be Issued upon Exercise of Outstanding Options, Warrants and Rights (a) 8,464,000 Exercise Price of Outstanding Options, Warrants and Rights (b) \$57.96

 (1) Includes the Stock Option and Incentive Shares Plans previously approved by the Company's security holders.
-Shares included in column (a) assume the maximum payouts, where applicable, and are as follows: (i) 2,017,000 shares reserved for outstanding stock option awards, (ii) 2,243,000 shares reserved for performance share awards granted in 2021, (iii) 1,872,000 shares reserved for performance share awards granted in 2019 and (v) 673,000 shares reserved for outstanding restricted stock unit awards.
+Shares included in column (a) assume the maximum payouts, where applicable, and are as follows: (i) 2,017,000 shares reserved for outstanding stock option awards, (ii) 2,243,000 shares reserved for performance share awards granted in 2021, (iii) 1,872,000 shares reserved for performance share awards granted in 2020, (iv) 1,659,000 shares reserved for outstanding restricted stock unit awards.
 As provided by the Company's Incentive Shares Plans, performance shares awards represent a commitment to issue such shares without cash payment by the employee, contingent upon achievement of the performance objectives and continued service by the employee.